 The geographic area where the Niagara River flows north from Niagara Falls for 11 kilometers / 6.8 miles is known as the Niagara Gorge.
 The Niagara Gorge trails are the true hidden gems of the area where you can view the geologic beauty and most visitors don’t even know they exist.
 Not only are they scenic but they’re away from the throngs of tourists and even on the busiest days of the tourist season you will be able to enjoy the quietness of the area.

 In Niagara Falls Canada you can always take the easy way down into the gorge by stopping at the “White Water Walk” and ride the elevator to the bottom of the gorge.
 That’s fine if you are short on time but for a better experience a hike down into the gorge is definitely the best way to enjoy the area.

 About 4 kilometers/2.5 miles north of the White Water Walk you can enter the “Niagara Glen” gorge trail system and hike down to the river and view the Giant Whirlpool.
 This is a great trail and easy to access.
-There is free parking at the trail head located across the street from the Whirlpool Golf Course.
+There is fee based parking at the trail head located across the street from the Whirlpool Golf Course. $5/hr pay by phone or at the paystation.